Fox-ML-infrastructure/FoxML_Core/LEGAL/consulting/CAPABILITIES_OVERVIEW.md

 - Enhancement or extension of existing ML pipelines
 - Custom development of proprietary model research infrastructure
 - Evaluation and redesign of validation methodologies
-- Internal tooling for quantitative research groups
+- Internal tooling for ML research groups
 - Integration of HPC workloads into ML workflows
 - Advisory services for system design, architecture, and research direction